yogi7y/action/context/prd.md

 Things which require some action.

+## Definitions

+- Organized task: A task is organized if it has a (project and context) or is marked as done.
+- Unorganized: A task which does not have a project or context or is not marked as done.

 ### As a user, I should be able to:

 - quickly capture a task to let it out of my head.